is8ac/aural2/paper/aural2.md

 Recall that loss is calculated as the square of the difference between the models outputs and the true state of the world.
 The LSTM will therefore output a probabilities of, for example, 0.06 for state 0, and probabilities of 0.47 for 1 and 2.
 As it observes new information, it updates the probabilities that it is in worlds 1 and 2.
-After observing many time steps of information more likely to be observed when in, for example, state 2, it will once again assign a probability of, for example 1.96 to being in state 2, and assign a high prior probability to being in state 2 next iteration.
+After observing many time steps of information more likely to be observed when in, for example, state 2, it will once again assign a probability of, for example 0.96 to being in state 2, and assign a high prior probability to being in state 2 next iteration.

 ## vsh
 The LSTM model outputs a list of probabilities of intents every 32ms.
-While far more useful than before, this format of information is still not maximally convenient for our purposes.
+While far more useful than before, this format of information is still far from maximally convenient for our purposes.
 The simple preprocessing layer used by Aural2 is called Voice SHell, or vsh.
 It is quite primitive and may be replaced by some more powerful system such as Intu[^intu].
-However it has several important features necessary to make good use of the output of LSTM.
+However it has several important features necessary to make good use of the output of the LSTM.

 [^intu]: https://github.com/watson-intu/self

 An LSTM trained by Aural2 tries to reduce loss.
 A model which assigns high confidence to only the second part of the utterance "Play" being the `PlayMusic` intent has greater loss than a model which assigns high probability to every part of the utterance being the `PlayMusic` intent.
-A model which assigns a probability of 0.6 to the utterance "Play" being the `PlayMusic` intent has greater loss than a model which which assigns a probability of 0.9 to the utterance being the `PlayMusic` intent.
+A model which assigns a probability of 0.6 to the utterance "Play" being the `PlayMusic` intent has greater loss than a model which assigns a probability of 0.9 to the utterance being the `PlayMusic` intent.
 The model wants to classify the whole utterance with high probability.
 These same principles work in reverse.